Sonic & Knuckles: Lock-on technology

 Sonic & Knuckles features "lock-on technology" that allows players to open the hatch on the cartridge and insert a second cartridge.
 When Sonic 3 is inserted, the player can play through both games as one, Sonic 3 & Knuckles.
 This features several changes to the games, such as slightly altered level layouts, the ability to play through Sonic 3 levels as Knuckles or Sonic & Knuckles levels as Tails, and the ability to save progress in Sonic & Knuckles levels.
 Additionally, combining the cartridges is the only way to collect "Super Emeralds", earned by accessing Special Stages in the Sonic & Knuckles levels after collecting all seven Chaos Emeralds from Sonic 3.
-When all Super Emeralds have been collected, Sonic, Knuckles, and Tails can transform into Hyper Sonic, Hyper Knuckles, and Super Tails respectively, each with unique abilities.
+When all Super Emeralds have been collected, Sonic, Knuckles, and Tails can transform into Hyper Sonic, Hyper Knuckles, and Super Tails, each with unique abilities.

 Inserting Sonic 2 unlocks Knuckles the Echidna in Sonic the Hedgehog 2, wherein the player can play Sonic 2 using Knuckles' abilities.
 If the player attaches any other Genesis game released prior to Sonic & Knuckles, a screen with Sonic, Tails, Knuckles, and Robotnik stating "No Way!" is displayed.
 From here, the player can also access a minigame based on Sonic 3's and Sonic & Knuckles's Chaos Emerald Special Stages.
 The attached cartridge determines the Special Stage layout.
 If the player attaches the original Sonic the Hedgehog, they are able to access all of the possible variations of the special stages, each with a unique level number and corresponding password.
-This game is named Blue Sphere in Sonic Mega Collection and in Sonic Origins.
+This game is named Blue Sphere in Sonic Mega Collection and Blue Spheres in Sonic Origins.